sdrangan/mmwchanmod/readme.md

 # UAV Millimeter Wave Channel Modeling Using Variational Auto-Encoders

-Sundeep Rangan, William Xia, Vasilii Semkin, Marco Mezzavilla, Giuseppe Loianno (NYU) Giovanni Geraci, Angel Lozano (UPF, Barcelona)
+* Sundeep Rangan, William Xia, Marco Mezzavilla, Giuseppe Loianno (NYU)
+* Giovanni Geraci, Angel Lozano (UPF, Barcelona)
+* Vasilii Semkin (VTT, Finland)

 The millimeter wave (mmWave) bands are being increasingly considered for wireless communication to UAVs (unmanned aerial vehicles, also called drones).
 Communincation in these frequencies offers the possibility of supporting massive data rates at low latency for real-time sensor and camera data transfer, remote control, and situations when the UAV acts as an aerial base station.
 Critical to evaluating algorithms for UAVs are statistical channel models that describe the distribution of channel parameters seen in typical scenarios.
 Algorithms for many procedures including beamforming and equalization require so-called *double-directional wideband models* where the channel in each link is described by a set of paths with each path having a path loss, delay and angles of arrival and departure.
 Wideband double directional descriptions have large numbers of parameters with potentially complex statistical relationships.
 This project seeks to use machine learning techniques to develop generative statistical models from data.